Battleship: Cold War: end of the battleship era

+On 22 December 2025, the U.S. Navy announced the planned construction of new battleships.
+The Trump class is to be the first nuclear-powered battleship, and it is planned to carry nuclear-capable cruise missiles and conventional weapons.

 Strategy and doctrine

 Doctrine

 fires a full broadside of her nine 16-inch / 50 caliber and six 5-inch / 38 caliber guns during a target exercise.

 For much of their existence, battleships were the embodiment of sea power.
-The American naval officer Alfred Thayer Mahan argued in his seminal 1890 work, The Influence of Sea Power upon History, a strong navy was vital to the success of a nation, and control of the seas was a prerequisite for the projection of force.
+The American naval officer Alfred Thayer Mahan argued in his seminal 1890 work, The Influence of Sea Power upon History, that a strong navy was vital to the success of a nation, and control of the seas was a prerequisite for the projection of force.
 Conversely, countries with weak navies would inevitably decline.
-Mahan argued that the cruiser warfare advocated by the Jeune Ecole could never be decisive, and that only fleets of battleships could control sea lanes and enforce blockades of an enemy's coast.
+Mahan argued that the cruiser warfare advocated by the Jeune École could never be decisive, and that only fleets of battleships could control sea lanes and enforce blockades of an enemy's coast.
 The book proved to be widely influential across the world's navies; it was translated into German in 1896, where it was used to support the German naval expansion program championed by Alfred von Tirpitz.
 A Japanese-language translation also appeared in 1896, and it soon became required reading at the Japanese naval academy.
 By the end of the decade, Russian, French, Italian, and Spanish versions were produced.

-A competing doctrine, that of the "fleet in being" dates at least as far back as the 17th century Royal Navy; its commander, Lord Torrington, argued that his fleet, though significantly outnumbered by the French navy of the day, posed enough of a risk as to dissuade a French attempt to invade England.
+A competing doctrine, that of the "fleet in being", dates at least as far back as the 17th-century Royal Navy; its commander, Lord Torrington, argued that his fleet, though significantly outnumbered by the French Navy of the day, posed enough of a risk as to dissuade a French attempt to invade England.
 The "fleet in being" in part acts as a deterrent against attack.
 The concept underpinned Tirpitz's so-called "risk theory" that was the basis of his program to build a German battle fleet.
 Even if the Royal Navy maintained a numerical superiority, the risk that the German fleet would inflict grievous damage even in the case of a British victory would militate against any such battle taking place, and Germany would be free to pursue its global ambitions.